 Trade accounts receivable are measured at amortized cost less impairments using the effective interest rate method.
 Impairments are made in the form of individual impairments and general individual impairments for specific defaults and expected default risks resulting from the insolvency of customers.
 To quantify the expected default risk, STADA determines the expected future cash flows from receivables grouped by debtor.
-To this end, the maturity structures of net receivables and experience relating to derecognition of receivables in the past, the creditworthiness of the customers as well as changes in payment conditions are taken into account.
-In addition, a trade credit insurance that covers part of the loss in case of default is to be taken into consideration for various Group companies.
+To this end, the maturity structures of net receivables and experience relating to derecognition of receivables in the past, the credit insurance that covers part of the loss in case of default is to be taken into consideration for various Group companies.
 The required impairment determined reduces the assets' carrying amounts through recognition of an impairment account.